conduktor/conduktor-docs/docs/get-started/configuration/user-authentication/local-admin-and-users.md

 This feature only works after setting up Console to use your identity provider as SSO.
 To be guided through the steps, please [select your identity provider](/platform/category/configure-sso/).
 :::

 ## Manage permissions of users before they log in

 To appear in the `Users` list, a user must **first log in**.
 But sometimes, you'd like to **manage their permissions and groups upstream**.
 For that, you can `Create members` using their **email address**.
 That way, when they will log in via SSO, they will be synchronised with this account.

 Here are the steps to follow:

-- From within the `Users & Groups` screen, select the `Create members` button.
+- From within the `Users and groups` screen, select the `Create members` button.
 - Enter the email of the users you want to create, then click on `Create users`.

 ![](assets/create-sso-users.png)